-- Lenovo revealed its Future-Ready Retail Store Infrastructure solution in partnership with Scale Computing, enabling retail customers to deploy mini data centres that offer enterprise-class IT infrastructure at the edge of their networks.
+- Lenovo revealed its Future-Ready Retail Store Infrastructure solution in partnership with Scale Computing, enabling retail customers to deploy mini data centers that offer enterprise-class IT infrastructure at the edge of their networks.

 - Lenovo is working closely with VMware on Project Dimension, which will dramatically simplify the delivery of infrastructure-as-a-service to on-premise locations including at the edge.

 - Lenovo has partnered with select visionary ISVs and CoSPs to validate unique use cases, enabling CoSPs to roll out new monetisable services

 - Lenovo and Orange have established a Joint Innovation Partnership focused on hardware composability using Intel Rack Scale Design (RSD).